Looking for a job that pays six figures? Consider a gig working for yourself — and entering the field of freelance drone pilots.

 Another avenue for making money in drones?
 Drone classes.

-And ever since vacation rental company Airbnb launched its “Experiences” service in 2016, some drone pilots have been offering drone lessons to Airbnb customers.
+Ever since vacation rental company Airbnb launched its “Experiences” service in 2016, some drone pilots have been offering drone lessons to Airbnb customers.

 Airbnb Experiences is a concept where, instead of renting out their home, hosts offer up their services — whether it’s providing a cooking class, surf school — or yes, drone lessons.
 Airbnb takes a 20% cut of whatever the cost of the Airbnb Experience is, but hosts set their own price.